-Must possess a Master's degree from an accredited college or university with major coursework in library science and the equivalent to twelve (12) months experience as a professional librarian; possession of current CPR/AED/First Aid certifications; and possession of a valid Ham Radio Technician License.
-In addition to the above, three (3) years experience as a professional librarian and qualifications and experience in a specialized subject area such as archives management, preservation, or web development.
+Librarian I: A Master's degree from an accredited college or university with major coursework in library science or substantially equivalent education and experience and to be capable of carrying out the full range of duties of a professional librarian.
 Must possess and maintain a valid California Class C driver's license and have a satisfactory driving record.